slx7R4GDZM/Sine/ReadMe.md

 | Exit           | <kbd>Esc</kbd>   |

 ## Compiling

 Sine was designed to compile with SFML 2.4.2 under MinGW-w64 7.1.0 POSIX Threads using the C++14 flag.

-## What's with the Strange Constants?
+## What's with the strange constants?

 The vector and text constants were made with [Sine Toolkit](https://github.com/slx7R4GDZM/Sine-Toolkit).

-## License Information
+## License information

 This project is licensed under the terms of the [MIT License](License.txt).

 SFML is licensed under the terms of the [zlib/png license](https://www.sfml-dev.org/license.php).